 4. Sodajerker On Songwriting

-This is a great podcast where Sodajerker guys interview crème de la crème of the music industry on different topics about songwriting and how to go through that process.
+This is a great podcast where Sodajerker guys interview the crème de la crème of the music industry on different topics about songwriting and how to go through that process.
 This is great listening for anyone looking to find new ideas about their songwriting process.

 5. Popcast by NYT